-- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; - A valid (within two years) IELTS Academic Test Report Form with an overall band of 6.0 with no individual band score (reading, writing, speaking, and listening) below - 3.
-A valid (within 2 years) TOEFL score of 90 and minimum score of 17 in listening, 18 in reading, 20 in speaking, and 35 in writing; OR - 4.
-A valid (within 2 years) iBT score of 72.
+- 1. The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; - A valid (within two years) IELTS Academic Test Report Form with an overall band of 6.0 with no individual band score (reading, writing, speaking, and listening) below 6.0: OR - 3.
+A valid (within two years) TOEFL iBT score of 72 and minimum scores of 17 in listening, 18 in reading, 20 in speaking, and 17 in writing.

-- 1. Academic transcripts related to the undergraduate degree and/or post graduate diploma presented upon application, and - Employment certificate from current employer with minimum experience of 2 years full-time employment; OR - 3.
+- Academic transcripts related to the undergraduate degree and/or post graduate diploma presented upon application, and - Employment certificate from current employer with minimum experience of 2 years full-time employment; - 3.
 Applicants who have not completed an approved Business Studies Undergraduate Program may be considered for entry, and these applicants may be required to take and pass one or more Undergraduate courses to prepare them for success in this Master's Program.